 A. Mary tells you the peanut butter and eggs you used in your sandwiches are spoiled and out dated.

-B. Mary finds some mole on breads in both sandwiches.
+B. Mary finds some mold on the bread in both sandwiches.

 C. Equally desirable.

 9. Imagine you want to make the egg sandwich.
-You have sliced the eggs, put them on one slice of bread, salted them, and waiting for Mary to put some pickles on your eggs.
+You have sliced the eggs, put them on one slice of bread, salted them, and are waiting for Mary to put some pickles on your eggs.
 Which of the following two actions is more desirable?
 [Predecessors OR preconditions of the top level goal]

-A. Mary tells you there is no more pickles left in the jar to put on your sandwich.
+A. Mary tells you there are no more pickles left in the jar to put on your sandwich.

-B. Mary finds the pickle's are out dated and not edible.
+B. Mary finds the pickles are out dated and not edible.

 C. Equally desirable.